Ski90Moo/OpenStudio_Measures_HEPLLC/lib/measures/replace_chiller_with_air_source_heat_pumps/README.md

 1. **Deletes the condenser water loop** - Removes the existing condenser water plant loop with its cooling tower
 2. **Replaces the water-cooled chiller** - Substitutes the `Chiller:Electric:EIR` with an air-source `HeatPump:PlantLoop:EIR:Cooling`
-3. **Adds heating heat pump** - Installs an air-source `HeatPump:PlantLoop:EIR:Heating` in parallel with the existing boiler
+3. **Adds heating heat pump** - Installs an air-source `HeatPump:PlantLoop:EIR:Heating` in series with the existing boiler

 ## Modeler Description